-Poland’s unemployment rate eased to 6.3 percent in April of 2021 from 6.4 percent in the previous month and in line with market expectations.
-It was the lowest jobless rate since last December, as the number of unemployed decreased by 24.2 thousand to 1.054 million.
-A year earlier, the jobless rate was higher at 5.8 percent. source: Central Statistical Office of Poland (GUS)
+Poland’s unemployment rate edged down to 5.5 percent in October of 2021 from 5.6 percent in the previous month and in line with market expectations.
+It was the lowest jobless rate since March 2020, as the number of unemployed fell by 23.8 thousand to 910.9 thousand.
+A year earlier, the jobless rate was higher at 6.1 percent. source: Central Statistical Office of Poland (GUS)

-Unemployment Rate in Poland is expected to be 6.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Poland to stand at 6.10 in 12 months time.
+Unemployment Rate in Poland is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Poland Unemployment Rate is projected to trend around 5.50 percent in 2022 and 5.40 percent in 2023, according to our econometric models.